AyaanKhan1576/Pacman_Multithreaded_with_GUI/README.md

 - Optimize multithreading for better performance.

 ## Author
-Developed by [Your Name] as a multithreaded game programming project.
+Developed by Ayaan Khan as a multithreaded game programming project.